1st Grade

 SOCIAL STUDIES

 In first grade, students move on to explore the neighborhood.
 They learn map skills through activities like drawing and reading maps of bedrooms, houses, classrooms, and neighborhoods.
-They also focus on the past, present, and future and how communities evolve over time.
+They also focus on past, present, and future and how communities evolve over time.
 Students also focus on people and buildings in neighborhoods and how they help communities.

 SCIENCE